 In the second phase, the cherries are dried down to 10–12% residual moisture.
 They are arranged in thicker layers and continuously rotated during the day while rested overnight.
 A drying sequence, when too fast, can produce an excess of fermented flavors, while a too slow one can form molds or other unpleasant flavors.

 Once the target moisture level is reached, the cherries are mechanically processed in the mill to remove pulp and parchment from each bean (the hulling process).

 The beans are then hand sorted again to remove any defectives, separated by grade, and finally placed in Grain Pro bags inside juts bags to protect the beans from moisture during transport and avoid any cross contamination.

-We have profiled the Egu Abaya for filter extracts (light roast) or espresso (medium roast).
+We have profiled the Egu Abaya for filter (light COMPETITION roast) or espresso (medium roast).

 In both cases the coffee shows and exalts all the characteristics of natural Ethiopias, but with a complexity rarely found in such coffees: floral, funky fruits, violet, lavender, peach, and sweet candied fruits along with a nice acidity.

 A WINNING LOT!